 Master of Science in Accounting

 The Master of Science (MS) curriculum is designed to develop new understanding through research and creativity.
-Students in the Master of Science in Accounting will pursue a non-thesis option.
+Students in the Master of Science in Accounting will pursue a non-thesis option in a traditional (in person) or online format.

 The department also offers a Flex Online Master of Science in Accounting degree in a fully online format.
 This program is designed for working professionals looking to advance a current accounting career or to move into accounting from another field.
 For additional information, contact the director of the Flex Online Accounting Program in the James Benjamin Department of Accounting.